 By Danny Huerta

 Respect is an essential component of communication and correction in the home.
-Read more about how respect is one of the seven essential traits of parenting.
+Read more about how respect is one of the seven essential traits of effective parenting.

 My family was standing in line for the old-time roller coaster at a theme park.
 We were next in line, and as a group near us exited their car, a boy forgot his cap in the cubby where people leave their belongings so that they don’t come flying out during the ride.
 He ran back to get it, and by accident, he cut sharply in front of an adult.
 When the boy got back near his family, his father slapped him upside the head.
 I was saddened by the scene.
 Perhaps this father was trying to teach his son the importance of respecting strangers, but it sure seemed like a disrespectful—and ineffective—way to teach that lesson.
 Respect breeds respect, and disrespect breeds disrespect.